PUBLISHED on

 In conclusion, the Health Insurance Portability and Accountability Act (HIPAA) and the General Data Protection Regulation (GDPR) play crucial roles in safeguarding patient information and ensuring data privacy in the healthcare industry.
 While HIPAA focuses on protecting health information within the United States, GDPR has a broader reach, covering the personal data of individuals in the European Union and the UK.

-Digital healthcare companies, such as ITR VN, understand the importance of complying with these regulations to maintain the highest standards of data privacy and security.
-ITR VN is dedicated to building Software as a Medical Device (SaMD) that adheres to the rigorous safety standards outlined in IEC 62304.
-Moreover, ITR VN develops its products in full compliance with HIPAA and GDPR requirements, ensuring the privacy and confidentiality of patient information.
+Digital healthcare companies, such as ITR, understand the importance of complying with these regulations to maintain the highest standards of data privacy and security.
+ITR is dedicated to building Software as a Medical Device (SaMD) that adheres to the rigorous safety standards outlined in IEC 62304.
+Moreover, ITR develops its products in full compliance with HIPAA and GDPR requirements, ensuring the privacy and confidentiality of patient information.

 Get in touch with us to develop SaMD compliant with HIPAA and GDPR!